-Post-Production: After shooting is complete, a video producer works very closely with the editor to write scripts, manage production timelines, review content details, track budgets, critique creative execution of the editing process, and ensure deadlines are met.
-Ultimately, video producers help to bring your vision to life.
+Post-Production: After shooting is complete, a video producer works very closely with the editor to develop a storyline that ecompasses those key messages.
+Producers then continue to manage the post-production timeline – tracking budget, critiquing creative execution of the editing process, and ensuring all deadlines are met.
+Ultimately, video producers help to bring the vision to life.

 Questions Your Video Producer Should Be Asking (or How to Spot a Good Video Producer)

-The following questions are essential for the success of any video project and an experience video producer should ask these questions before you start shooting any video.
+The following questions are essential for the success of any video project and an experienced video producer should ask these questions during that pre-production process.
 These questions will help uncover the purpose and vision and help guide the final product of your video.

-What is the one thing you want people to remember after they've seen your video?
-What should "stick?"
+What is the one thing you want people to remember after they've watched your video?
+What should stick?
 Most people can't remember more than three messages.
 Your challenge is to think of just one that you want people to remember.
 Everything else is then based upon that one primary message.

 2. Who is your audience?

-For years, We've produced year-end event videos for Minneapolis non-profit organizations.
+For years, we've produced year-end fundraising events videos for Twin Cities non-profit organizations.
 Can you guess what objective those videos have?
-To raise money, right?
+To inspire people to donate, right?

-Most people who attend fundraisers know they'll be asked for donations, but what message will resonate with them?
-It depends on the make-up of the audience.
-Can your contact describe in detail who the audience is and what they care about?
+Most people who attend fundraisers know that they'll be asked for donations, but they’re much more likely to donate if they’re feeling emotionally compelled after watching a story that demonstrates their impact.
+This goes for all videos, even outside of the fundraising space.
+You want your video to resonate with your intended audience.
+Can your client describe in detail who the audience is and what they care about?
 This can be pivotal to the success or failure of your video.